Dog Bleeding from Their Bottom? Our Vet Shares What to Do

 chihuahua at the vet getting treatment for his bottom

-There could be a number of reasons causing bleeding in your dog’s bottom, so it is important that you call your veterinarian to schedule an appointment as soon as possible.
-The most common causes of bleeding include:
+There could be a number of reasons causing bleeding, so it is important that you call your veterinarian to schedule an appointment as soon as possible.
+The most common causes include:

 1. Hemorrhagic Diarrhea

 Hemorrhagic diarrhea, also known as Acute Hemorrhagic Diarrhea Syndrome (AHDS), is a common cause of bleeding from a dog’s anus.
-This condition is characterized by large amounts of bloody diarrhea and may be accompanied by vomiting or anorexia.
+The most common signs include:

 Learn more: My Dog Has Bloody Diarrhea.